indexeddbshim/IndexedDBShim/README.md

     See <https://sqlite.org/inmemorydb.html> and <https://sqlite.org/uri.html>
     for more on the function and form of such values

-The following config items are for Node only and are mostly for development debugging.
+Node config mostly for development debugging:

 - __sqlBusyTimeout__ - Integer used by Node WebSQL for
     [SQLite config](https://github.com/mapbox/node-sqlite3/wiki/API#databaseconfigureoption-value)